 Science as a means of discovery.

 Science is a process of identifying and investigating the mysteries of life.
-Valpo students learn this from their first class, Unity of Life, when they design and conduct their own experiments.
-By the time they graduate, our biology majors have developed the skills to operate independently as scientists.
+Valpo students learn this from their first biology course, Unity of Life, when they design and conduct their own experiments.
+By the time they graduate, our biology majors have developed the skills needed to operate independently as scientists.

 - Quantitative genetics and plant evolution